 “With Uniquely Quabbin, we serve a Quabbin-wide area, including both the North Quabbin and what I’d call the South Quabbin,” Wright said.
 “The magazine features distinctive and sometimes new people, places, and things sure to interest readers from the area and beyond.”

-Planners identified the towns of Barre, Belchertown, Hardwick (Gilbertville), Hubbardston, Leverett, New Braintree, Oakham, Pelham, Rutland, Shutesbury, and Ware as belonging to the South Quabbin.
-Towns long identified as part of the North Quabbin are Athol, Erving, New Salem, Orange, Petersham, Phillipston, Royalston, Templeton, Warwick, and Wendell.
+Planners identified the towns of Barre, Belchertown, Hardwick (Gilbertville), Hubbardston, Leverett, New Braintree, Oakham, Pelham, Rutland, Shutesbury, Templeton, and Ware as belonging to the South Quabbin.
+Towns long identified as part of the North Quabbin are Athol, Erving, New Salem, Orange, Petersham, Phillipston, Royalston, Warwick, and Wendell.

 Wright said Uniquely Quabbin will be inserted in the Athol Daily News and available in Quabbin-area stores and information sites throughout Massachusetts and New England.

-Wright said that the Chamber received a seed grant from the International Music and Art Foundation designated to support the magazine a consortium of Quabbin area historical societies, museums, and arts centers.
+Wright said that the Chamber received a seed grant from the International Music and Art Foundation designated to support the magazine and a consortium of Quabbin area historical societies, museums, and arts centers.

 With a circulation of 7,000+ copies, the magazine will appear three times a year in January for January-April, in May for May-August, and in September for September-December.